A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 • Very low-cost Silver plans are available to people earning up to 150% of the poverty level, and to people with higher incomes who live in an area where there’s a considerable price difference between the lowest-cost and second-lowest-cost Silver plans.

-• Very low-cost Gold plans are available in areas where silver loading has resulted in Silver plans being priced higher than some Gold plans.
+• Very low-cost Gold plans are available in areas where silver loading the cost of cost-sharing reductions has resulted in Silver plans being priced higher than some Gold plans.

 If I can buy a plan with zero premiums, does that mean I’ll have high OOP costs?